 Signed into law in 2002 and updated in 2014 as the Federal Information Security Modernization Act, FISMA applies to all government agencies, with no exceptions.
 FISMA mandates that all government agencies must create, implement and monitor an information security program to protect government information, systems and data.
 And the requirements also apply to partner agencies or third-party vendors who may have access to the agency’s information, operations and systems.

 What is FISMA Compliance?

-As an agency of the U.S. Department of Commerce, the National Institute of Standards and Technology (NIST) has developed a set of controls and guidelines supporting FISMA which Federal agencies and organizations supporting them must follow.
+FISMA is the law that lays out the cybersecurity standards for government agencies.
+As an agency of the U.S. Department of Commerce, the National Institute of Standards and Technology (NIST) lays out a set of controls and guidelines supporting FISMA which Federal agencies and organizations supporting them must follow.

-The 18 control families and their 205 respective controls covered by NIST 800-53 encompass everything from physical security to information systems security to spam prevention and has been designed to work for any organization – as long as the controls are selectively chosen and implemented.
+Specifically, NIST 800-53, “Security and Privacy Controls for Federal Information Systems and Organizations,” lays out key steps to getting FISMA compliant.
+The 18 control families and their 205 respective controls encompass everything from physical security to information systems security to spam prevention and are designed to work for any organization – as long as the controls are selectively chosen and implemented.

-- The intent is to take a calculated risk-based approach to security by implementing just the right amount of controls.
+The intent of these controls is to take a calculated risk-based approach to security by implementing just the right amount of controls.
 Doing so not only saves money, but also helps to improve your organization’s operational efficiencies.

 Access Control (AC)

-Access Control: a system which enables an authority to control access to areas and resources in a given physical facility or computer-based information system.
+Access control is a system which enables an authority to control access to areas and resources in a given physical facility or computer-based information system.